 - 1. Combine the coconut milk and 2 cups water and chill for several hours in the refrigerator.

-- 2. Freeze the mixture in an ice cream freezer according to the manufacturer’s instructions.
+- 2. Freeze the mixture in an ice cream maker according to the manufacturer’s instructions.
 Stir the toasted coconut into the frozen coconut sorbet.
 Keep frozen till ready to serve.